georgedashen/DualNetGO/Mashup/README.md

 We modify the code a little bit to only use Mashup to generate the diffusion hidden states and then use python to train a kernel svm on these hidden states.

+Some data is generated from the main DualNetGO pipeline, so please make sure to run the codes in the **Data preprocessing** section for DualNetGO first.

 ## Preprocess adjacency matrix

 First use python to process the PPI adjacency matrix into adjacency edge list.
 PPI from all seven evidence must all be processed before next step.